 Here’s What We Will Cover

-The principle goes back to Vilfredo Pareto, an Italian economist in the late 1800s.
-While studying land ownership, he noticed something striking: about 80% of Italy’s land was owned by just 20% of the people.
-He dug deeper and found the same pattern in other areas, from wealth to crop yields.
+The Pareto Principle comes from Vilfredo Pareto, an Italian economist in the late 1800s.
+He observed that about 80% of Italy’s land was owned by 20% of the people.
+The same pattern appeared in wealth, agriculture, and later in many other areas.

 A Quick 80/20 Principle Summary